thedumbtechguy/ansible-role-pgbarman/README.md

     - `DEBUG`
     - `NOTSET`

-- `pgbarman_compression` - compression level to use for wal files.
+- `pgbarman_compression`: compression level to use for wal files.
   - Default: `None`
   - Options:
     - `None`